user-supriya/Supriya/README.md

 If you like this project, give it a ⭐ on GitHub, and feel free to share your ideas to make it even better!

----

-## ⚡ Want me to generate something next?

-If you want, I can also:

-✅ Create a Project Description section for GitHub
-✅ Generate a Landing Page UI (React + Tailwind)
-✅ Add a PocketBase backend template
-✅ Design a Logo + Banner for BookSwap

-Just tell me what to generate next 🚀